cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 can compute it once and store it for reuse across signing sessions.

-Upon receipt from each Signer, the Coordinator MUST validate the input signature share using DeserializeElement.
+Upon receipt from each Signer, the Coordinator MUST validate the input signature share using DeserializePrimeOrderElement.
 If validation fails, the Coordinator MUST abort the protocol.
 If validation succeeds, the Coordinator then verifies the set of signature shares using the following procedure.